Sergej-Popov/tremolo/README.md

 - Drag and resize the guitar board.
 - Paste images that can be positioned and resized.
 - Paste YouTube links to embed videos while preserving aspect ratio.
 - Paste text to create sticky notes that can be dragged, resized and rotated.
+Double-click a sticky note to edit its text.
 - Select a pasted object and press **Delete** to remove it.
 - Quickly add predefined chords or scales or display all notes.